eraybasar/pesdk-docs/_guides/html5/v4/introduction/configuration.md

       * `mobile` Number - Defaults to 5
     * `enableDrag` Boolean - Should the image be draggable?
 Defaults to `true`.
     * `enableZoom` Boolean - Should the image be zoomable?
 Defaults to `true`.
+    * `enablePositionSnapping` - Should snapping be enabled when positioning sprites?
+Defaults to `true`
+    * `enableRotationSnapping` - Should snapping be enabled when rotating sprites?
+Defaults to `true`
     * `enableExport` Boolean - Should the export button be displayed?
 Defaults to `true`.
 If set to `false`, export is still available via the API.
     * `smoothDownscaling` Boolean - Toggles smooth downscaling of images and sprites.
 Might have a negative impact on performance, therefor default is `false`.
     * `tools` Array - The enabled tools.
 Available are: `transform`, `filter`, `adjustments`, `focus`, `text`, `textdesign`, `sticker`, `brush`, `frame` and `overlay`